imteekay/machine-learning-research/courses/machine-learning-with-python/README.md

 - The data is not associated with any output Y. There's no "correct answer" or label
 - The data is not being supervised.
 The model finds something interesting in unlabeled data
 - Clustering is a type of unsupervised learning, where it divide the data into different groups/clusters
   - e.g. clustering DNA microarray
     - type of people based on their genes
     - each column is a person
     - each row is a gene (eye color, hair color)
+- Anomaly detection: find unusual data points
+- Dimensionality reduction: compress the dataset into a smaller one (compress data using fewer numbers)